kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-04-29-refresh-ip.md

 ## 🛜 How DHCP Gets Your Dynamic Host Information?

-- **DHCP DISCOVER:** Your PC broadcasts a message saying, “Hey, anyone got an IP for me?”
+- **DHCP DISCOVER:** Your PC broadcasts a message saying, "Hey, anyone got an IP for me?"
-- **DHCP OFFER:** The network’s DHCP server responds with an offer.
+- **DHCP OFFER:** The network's DHCP server responds with an offer.
-- **DHCP REQUEST:** You choose the offer you like best (basically, telling the network, “I’m taking that one!”)
+- **DHCP REQUEST:** You choose the offer you like best (basically, telling the network, "I'm taking that one!")
 - **DHCP ACK:** And, presto, your system gets its new digital identity.

 ## 🌟 What does "**DHCP REQUEST**" mean?